 How Many Net Carbs in Alfredo Sauce?

-Alfredo sauce is generally low in carbs, but you might find ingredients you avoid like wheat or flour in commercially made brands.
+Alfredo sauce is generally low in carbs, but you might find ingredients you avoid, like wheat or flour in commercially made brands.
 Typically alfredo sauce has approx 3-4 carbs.
-This particular recipe for Keto Chicken Alfredo with Broccoli has 5 net carbs in an entire serving, which includes the carbs from the broccoli as well.
+This particular recipe for Keto Chicken Alfredo with Broccoli has 5 net carbs in an entire serving, including the carbs from the broccoli.

 How to Reheat Keto Alfredo Sauce so that it Doesn’t Separate?